serbrech/blog/_posts/2016-11-01-Hosting-a-web-application-in-Service-Fabric.md

  - Linked our binaries to it
  - Adjusted the xml metadata
  - Parameterized the application root and the port to play nice with reverse proxy
+ - Match the PathSuffix and the application root, with the ApplicationTypeName and endpoint Name.

 As a result, our application does not need to be aware of Service Fabric.
 It can still be run and debugged locally as any other application too.
 This is very nice.
 We get all the benefits from the platform, without taking any dependencies on it in any way!